-Legendary New York City venue, Webster Hall, is closing its doors on August 5, 2017 after more than a century of entertainment.
+Legendary New York City venue, Webster Hall, is closing its doors on August 5, 2017, after more than a century of live entertainment.

 Over 130 years, four fires, several renovations, thousands of live performers and concerts, countless unforgettable club nights, and millions of attendees, the Webster Hall history is rich.
 The official New York City Landmark has announced that it will close its doors for good (as we know it) on Saturday, August 5, 2017.

 The E 11th st. establishment has an overall capacity of nearly 3,000.
 When the space isn’t being utilized as one of the most iconic nightclubs in the world, it’s likely hosting concerts or corporate events.
 As of late, their Girls + Boys and Gotham series have been dominating the grand ballroom with a multitude of electronic genres.
 Over the course of its history, Webster Hall suffered four fires and a major renovation in 1992 after later being designated a New York City Landmark on March 18, 2008.

 A statement initially drawing public attention to the closure was made on social media by Gerad McNamee Jr., which read:

 Sad but true, the legendary and world-famous Webster Hall has been sold and will close as we know it for its final club night on Saturday August 5th, 2017, which just so happens to be my birthday, which is certainly somehow apropos.
 It will be closed for an undisclosed period of time for demo, reno and transition to corporate ownership under Barclays/AEG/Bowery Presents.
 I highly recommend that you all stop by before the end of this era to pay your respects to the Ballingers and the building for providing us with a lifetimes worth of memories.
 There are only 12 club nights left.
 Please come celebrate our rich 25 year history of being the biggest, baddest and longest running nightclub in the history of New York City.”